PoorRican/farmr/README.md

     * Idea:
         - Designed like a water-cooled reflux tube
         - Separate reservoir filled with mineral water, with both heating and cooling elements around the exterior.
-        - A tube bended to be a coil contains liquid to be cooled or heated.
+        - A tube bent to be a coil contains liquid to be cooled or heated.
         - Recirculating pump is used to force liquid through tank.
     * Maybe a solar water-heater or ground cooling can be used in-lieu of thermoelectric heaters
 - [12V Peristaltic Pump](https://www.adafruit.com/product/1150)